Rosie Anne Smith Artist from Birmingham, England

 Photo: Michael Orth

-Rosie is a young artist from Birmingham, England.
+Rosie is an artist from Birmingham, England.
 Together with Helena Park she graduated with a BA in Fine Art from Falmouth University.

 Since her residency in 2019 at Cornelia's farm in California, Rosie spent the covid years in Australia.
-Compared to most places, she had quite a nice experience and once the restrictions lifted she began travelling around the coast of Australia in a 1988 toyota hiace called Zeff.
-Rosie spent eight months travelling from Sydney to Perth with her ex partner, Geordie, and it was amazing.
-At the end of their road trip they settled in Perth where Rosie worked in a family run art gallery called Future Shelter.
+Compared to most places, she had quite a nice experience and once the restrictions lifted she began travelling around the coast of Australia, finally settling in Perth where Rosie worked in a family run art gallery called Future Shelter and painted in her home studio.

-She then moved home in 2022 (which feels like yesterday) and began working as a photographer at an auction house in Cornwall, where she still is now.
+She then moved home in 2022 and began working as a product photographer.
 Alongside this Rosie has been studying an MA in Preventive Conservation and continuing her art practice.
-Rosie thinks her work has evolved to be more considered and balanced from what it might have been back in 2019, with a focus on her inner self and surrounding or imagined landscapes.

 We had this interview with Rosie in 2019.